• Skip to primary navigation

 By Leigh

-Updated January 2, 2021 Filed Under: FI/RE, Financial Independence, Investment Portfolio 0
+Updated February 9, 2022 Filed Under: Financial Independence, FI/RE, Investment Portfolio 0

 I’ll be using this anchor page to keep track of my overall investment portfolio.
 Updated yearly so I’ll be able to track and show a yearly gain/loss.